jmarizgit/LTLCPP/README.md

 Strings
 -------
-Strings are a important part of any language, is not different in C++.
+The type "String" is an important part of any language, is not different in C++.
 Below you can have a brief idea how to use strings.<br/>
-In C++ you don't need to insert the library "< string.h >" if you already have "< iostream >" in your preprocessor directives.
+In C++ you don't need to insert the library "< string >" (**in c++ you can omit the ".h" reference**) if you already have "< iostream >" in your preprocessor directives.
 This is an interesting discussion that you can read about [here](http://www.cplusplus.com/forum/beginner/889/).

+###strings.cpp
 ```cpp
 #include <iostream>
 using namespace std;